-Confidence in the capital market needed to be restored to recover the economy.
-To contain the Great Depression, the United States introduced the New Deal in 1933, which consisted of a series of programs, public works projects, financial reforms and regulations for economic recovery.
-Lasting until 1936, the government proposal included new restrictions in the banking sector and efforts to reinflate the market after prices fell dramatically.
+The confidence in the capital market needed to be restored to recover the economy.
+To contain the Great Depression, the United States introduced the New Deal in 1933, which consisted of programs, public works projects, financial reforms, and regulations for economic recovery.
+Until 1936, the government proposal included new restrictions in the banking sector and efforts to re-inflate the market after prices fell dramatically.

 Until then, securities markets were poorly regulated by the United States government.
 Among the actions of the New Deal, the Securities Law was created in 1933 to increase confidence in the capital market, requiring uniform disclosure of information on public securities offers.
 In 1934, law enforcement power was transferred to the newly created U.S. Securities and Exchange Commission (SEC) regulatory agency.

-The Securities Law implemented by the SEC has two main purposes:
+The Securities Law implemented by the SEC has two primary purposes:

-- Require companies that publicly offer securities to invest in dollars to inform the public about their business, the securities they are selling and the risks involved in investment;
+- Require companies that publicly offer securities to invest in dollars to inform the public about their business, the protection they are selling, and the risks involved in investment;

 The rules in the financial market started to tighten.
 In 1940, with the Investment Advisers Act and Investment Company Act, the United States began to require companies or professionals offering investment advice to be registered with the SEC and comply with regulations.
 The objective was clear: to protect investors from possible fraud.

 The Investment Company Act is the primary statute that regulates funds.
-The Investment Advisers Act is based on principles, with some specific restrictions.
-In general, it protects investors with anti-fraud provisions and the application of fiduciary duty.
-Throughout its 79 years, the SEC has used these devices on several occasions, due to practices such as the inappropriate disclosure of information on conflicts of interest, expenses and loans (HARVARD LAW SCHOOL, 2015).
+The Investment Advisers Act is based on principles with some specific restrictions.
+Generally, it protects investors with anti-fraud provisions and the application of fiduciary duty.
+Throughout its 79 years, the SEC has used these devices on several occasions due to practices such as the inappropriate disclosure of information on conflicts of interest, expenses, and loans (HARVARD LAW SCHOOL, 2015).

-In the world, currencies depreciated dramatically during this period and trade between countries declined.
-In order to seek the stabilization of the International Monetary System, the historic Bretton Woods conference in 1944 presented as measures the adoption of capital controls to avoid threats of crises between wars.
+In the world, currencies depreciated dramatically during this period, and trade between countries declined.
+To seek the stabilization of the International Monetary System, the historic Bretton Woods conference in 1944 presented measures for adopting capital controls to avoid threats of crises between wars.

-In addition, the International Monetary Fund was founded, formally launched in the following year, with the purpose of offering financing to economies in difficulty in payment, in addition to monitoring and penalizing countries that destabilize the financial system (EICHENGREEN, 2012).
+In addition, the International Monetary Fund was founded and formally launched in the following year to offer to finance to economies with difficulty in payment, in addition to monitoring and penalizing countries that destabilize the financial system (EICHENGREEN, 2012).

 In 1940, with the Investment Advisers Act and Investment Company Act, the United States began to require companies or professionals offering investment advice to be registered with the SEC and comply with regulations.
 The objective was clear: to protect investors from possible fraud.